Bidirectional compression in heterogeneous settings for distributed or federated learning with partial participation: tight convergence guarantees: Experiments

-We observe that with a pure stochastic descent ($b = 1$), the memory mechanism does not really improve the convergence.
-But as soon as we increase the batch size (without however reaching a full batch gradient i.e $\sigmstar \neq 0$), the benefit of the memory becomes obvious !
-In the case of the \textit{quantum} dataset (see \Cref{fig:app:quantum}), \Artemis~is not only better than $\texttt{Bi-QSGD}$, but also better than $\texttt{QSGD}$. \textbf{That is to say, we achieve to make an algorithm using a bidirectional compression, better than an algorithm handling a unidirectional compression.}
+In the case of the \textit{quantum} dataset (see \Cref{fig:app:quantum_sto}), \Artemis~is not only better than $\texttt{Bi-QSGD}$, but in fact, as good as $\texttt{QSGD}$.
+That is to say, we achieve to make an algorithm using a bidirectional compression, as good as an algorithm handling unidirectional compression.

-The comparison of the algorithm behaviors when $b=1$ and $b>1$, is an excellent illustration of \Cref{thm:cvgce_artemis} and of the impact of the noise term $E$ (see \Cref{tab:p_and_E}).
-Indeed, while we increase the batch size, the noise $\sigmstar^2/b$ decrease and thus has less impact on the convergence.
-Furthermore as the memory mechanism is making the terms in $B^2$ to be removed, the variance is much lower, which follows that the saturation level is also much lower.
+On \Cref{fig:app:quantum_full,fig:app:superconduct_full}, we represent the convergence of the five algorithms in a full batch mode resulting to $\sigmstar = 0$.
+In this case, as the dependency on $B^2$ is removed, \Cref{thm:cvgce_artemis} predicts that we must have a linear convergence for algorithms using memory.
+This is experimentally observed.

+\textbf{Memory trade-off: batch size, noise at the optimum, and heterogeneity.} Because the variance of the algorithm (see constant $E$ of \Cref{tab:p_and_E}) is divided by the batch size $b$, the choice of this hyperparameter is not without importance.
+Indeed, reducing the batch size will increase the impact of $\sigmstar$ on the convergence's rate, while the impact of $B^2$ will remain constant.
+Thus, there is a \textit{trade-off}: if the batch-size is too small, the quantity $\sigmstar/b$ will become larger than $B^2$, and the impact of the memory will be hidden by the second term depending on the dataset heterogeneity.
+This will lead \Artemis-like algorithms to fail: the memory term is canceled by the high heterogeneity.
+On the other hand, if the dataset does not present enough heterogeneity, the constant $B^2$, will be negligible making memory useless, or even penalizing.